pixelnest/pixelnest.github.io/_products/koikoukesse.md

 **This project has been discontinued on 26 sep.
 2013.
 See [this Journal post](/2013/09/breaking-news) to know why.**

-The _Koikoukesse_ is a video game quizz made in collaboration with Laurent Brossard.
+The **Koikoukesse** is a video game quizz made in collaboration with Laurent Brossard.

-"Do you know your classics?
+Do you know your classics?
 Find a name from a simple image in solo or multiplayer game modes.
 Earn coins and unlock themes and modes to get harder and trickier questions.
-Battle your friends online!"
+Battle your friends online!